p4d0rn/Java_Zoo/Theory/DFA.md

 > genB：definitions generated in this BB.
 >
 > killB: new definition D in this BB kills other definitions
 >
+> The definitions in genB can reach the program point at OUT[B] and those in killB can't reach the program point at OUT[B]
+>
 > obviously, same variables in definition bit vectors can not exist at the same time.